Natural Healing For Leaky Gut Syndrome

 As this barrier is not fully impenetrable, nor was it intended to be, we all have some degree of leaky gut.
 Some of us may be more susceptible to changes in the digestive system due to a hereditary predisposition, but our DNA is not the sole reason.
 Gut irritation may be mostly caused by modern living.

 This development might be triggered by the usual American diet, which is low in fiber and heavy in sugar and saturated fats.
 A leaky gut is often caused by gluten.
 Gluten causes the production of zonulin, a protein that may tear down the tight junctions in the intestinal lining.
-Other inflammatory foods, such as dairy, as well as poisonous foods, such as sugar and alcohol, are also contributors.
+Other inflammatory foods, such as dairy, and poisonous foods, such as sugar and alcohol, are also contributors.
 Increased intestinal permeability has been linked to vitamin A, vitamin D, and zinc deficiency.

 Candida yeast overgrowth, intestinal parasites, and small intestine bacterial overgrowth are all infectious causes of leaky gut (SIBO).